Maori Resistance to British Rule

 Above: New Zealand Company ships arrive with settlers.

-Reverend Marsden’s first sermon on Christmas Day 1914 in the Bay of Islands
+Reverend Marsden’s arriving in the Bay of Islands

 The Cloudy Bay area of the South Island where Te Here Rangihaeata opposed the attempts to settle the area by Europeans.